As Seen In

 #21. l’Ile de la Cité

 Sitting right in the middle of the Seine in the city of Paris is where you’ll findÎle de la Cité.
-Filled with a group of green metal pavilions houses is where you’ll also find one of Paris’s most well-known flower markets.
+Filled with a group of green pavilions, where you’ll also find one of Paris’s most well-known flower markets.
 These flower markets have everything from seeds to grow your own garden at home to lavender from dreamy Provence.
 The perfect way to spend an afternoon.

-As you can see, Paris is more than the touristy spots that you see on every must-visit list.
-And while you may still want to visit all the popular spots, but you should make some time to see these somewhat hidden gems in Paris.
+As you can see, Paris is more than just a tourist spot that you see on every must-visit list.
+While you may still want to visit all the popular spots, you should take some time to see these somewhat hidden gems in Paris.
 If you’re short on time, you can always opt for an exclusive private tour in Paris, and mix that with a few of these Paris hidden gems.

 PIN TO REMEMBER THESE TIPS LATER!